dustinpfister/blog_posts/_posts/lodash_foreach.md

 ## 3 - Conclusion

 Hopefully this post answered a certain question many javaScript developers may have these days, which is the question of the relevance of lodash today.
 I would say yes, but I can also understand the alternative mindset with this as well.
-If you enjoyed this post you might want to check out my main post on [lodash in general](/2019/02/15/lodash/), in any case thank you for reading.
+If you enjoyed this post you might want to check out my main post on [lodash in general](/2019/02/15/lodash/), I have also wrote [many other posts on lodash](/categories/lodash/) over the years, and I get around to editing them every now and then.
+In any case thank you for reading.